-In addition, through the global sensitivity analysis of parameters or connections between genes in the human stem cell developmental network, Li et al. \cite{li2013quantifying} quantitatively predict which connection links or nodes (genes) are critical to cellular differentiation or reprogramming.
+In addition, through global sensitivity analysis of parameters and of connections between genes in the human stem cell developmental network, Li et al. \cite{li2013quantifying} quantitatively predicted which connection links or nodes (genes) are critical for cellular differentiation and reprogramming.
 The results can be directly tested from the experiments.
-The identified key links can be used to guide the differentiation designs or reprogramming tactics.
+The identified key links can be used to guide differentiation designs and reprogramming tactics.

-\textbf{Quantifying the underlying landscape for cancer networks.} Cancer is believed to be a genetic disease arising from the accumulation of multiple genetic and epigenetic alterations \cite{vogelstein2004cancer, yu2019landscape}.
-It has long been recognized as an evolutionary process \cite{armitage1954age}, whose physical mechanisms underlying cellular process of transitions from normal to cancer states could be effectively studied by using the idea of ecological resilience \cite{korolev2014turning}.
-Landscape analysis is a crucial tool for quantifing and visualizing the state transitions between normal and cancer states \cite{brock2009non}.
-Next, we review the studies on uncovering the landscape for cancer systems both at the molecular and cellular levels.
+\textbf{Quantifying the landscape underlying cancer networks.} Cancer is believed to be a genetic disease that arises from the accumulation of multiple genetic and epigenetic alterations \cite{yu2019landscape}.
+It has long been recognized as an evolutionary process \cite{armitage1954age}, the physical mechanisms of which underlie cellular transitions from the normal to the cancer state can be effectively studied using the idea of ecological resilience \cite{korolev2014turning}.
+Landscape analysis is a crucial tool for quantifying and visualizing transitions between normal and cancer states \cite{brock2009non}.
+Next, we review studies that reveal the landscape of cancer systems at both the molecular and cellular levels.

 Yu et al. \cite{yu2016physical} constructed a reliable gene regulatory network for breast cancer.
-This network consists of 15 genes that are crucial for breast cancer, and 39 regulatory relations between them.
-As shown in Fig. \ref{BreastCancerLandscape}A, this gene regulatory network contains four oncogenes (BRCA1, MDM2, RAS, HER2), three tumor suppressor genes (TP53, P21, RB), five kinases (CHEK1, CHEK2, AKT1, CDK2, RAF) being essential for the maintenance of cell cycle regulations, two genes (ATM, ATR) important for signal transduction, and a transcription factor (E2F1).
-The interactions between genes include both activation and repression regulations.
-The temporal evolution of the dynamics of this gene network is determined by the driving force involving gene regulations defined as follows
+This network consisted of 15 genes crucial for breast cancer and 39 regulatory relationships among them.
+As shown in Fig. \ref{BreastCancerLandscape}A, this gene regulatory network contains four oncogenes (BRCA1, MDM2, RAS, and HER2), three tumor suppressor genes (TP53, P21, and RB), five kinases (CHEK1, CHEK2, AKT1, CDK2, and RAF) essential for the maintenance of cell cycle regulation, two genes (ATM and ATR) important for signal transduction, and a transcription factor (E2F1).
+The interactions between genes include both activation and repression.
+The temporal evolution of the dynamics of this gene network is determined by the driving force of gene regulation defined as follows: